 - RNA silencers and RNA stabilizers block formation of abnormal transthyretin or amyloid fibrils.

 To destroy amyloid deposits limited to a specific area, such as the airway or bladder, we may use external radiation therapy.
 A machine outside your body delivers highly targeted beams of energy to attack abnormal cells.

 OHSU was the first center in Oregon to use advanced, image-guided radiation therapy that targets abnormal cells while avoiding healthy tissue.

-OHSU’s state-of-the-art bone marrow transplant center is the largest in Oregon, giving us unmatched expertise in these complex procedures.
+OHSU’s state-of-the-art bone marrow/stem cell transplant center is the largest in Oregon, giving us unmatched expertise in these complex procedures.